AHV 21 reform: The most important changes compared with today

 Growing financing gaps in the AHV fund

 AHV revenue and expenditure have not been balanced since 2014 and since then funding gaps in the AHV fund have been growing.
 In 2019, the fund balance had a deficit of CHF 1.17 bn.
 The electorate knows how urgently reform is needed.
 Nevertheless, the 2020 pension reform bill was rejected in 2017.
-The Federal Council responded promptly to the "no" vote, and adopted the message on the AHV 21 reform in the summer of 2019 – which stills to be approved by Parliament and the electorate.
-Originally it was planned for such changes to enter into force on January 1, 2022.
-However, the issue is still being discussed in the Federal Assembly and a more realistic implementation date is likely to be in 2023.
+The Federal Council responded promptly to the "no" vote, and adopted the dispatch on the AHV 21 reform in the summer of 2019 – which still needs to be approved by Parliament and the electorate.
+Discussion of the matter in Parliament was concluded in December 2021, and a referendum against the bill has already been called for.
+If the bill is accepted in the popular ballot, it could enter into force at the start of 2023 at the earliest.

 The main objectives of the AHV 21 reform